Living In London: Is It Worth The Cost?

 North Greenwich on the Greenwich peninsula is where you find some of the most iconic sights of modern London: the white dome of the O2, a famous concert venue, the glass-fronted North Greenwich Tube Station, and the Emirates Air Line cable car across the River Thames to the Royal Docks.

-There are trendy shops and cafes here, NOW Gallery for contemporary art lovers, brilliant bars and restaurants and impressive riverside views.
+There are trendy shops and cafes here, NOW Gallery for contemporary art lovers, brilliant bars and restaurants, and impressive riverside views.
 It’s a vibrant and lively area with excellent entertainment options right on the doorstep.

 London areas to avoid